chrisant996/clink/docs/clink.md

 `cmd.auto_answer`            | `off`   | Automatically answers cmd.exe's "Terminate batch job (Y/N)?" prompts. `off` = disabled, `answer_yes` = answer Y, `answer_no` = answer N.
 `cmd.ctrld_exits`            | True    | <kbd>Ctrl</kbd>+<kbd>D</kbd> exits the process when it is pressed on an empty line.
 `color.arg`                  |         | The color for arguments in the input line when `clink.colorize_input` is enabled.
+`color.argmatcher`           |         | The color for the command name in the input line when `clink.colorize_input` is enabled, if the command name has an argmatcher available.
 <a name="color_cmd"/>`color.cmd` | `bold` | Used when Clink displays shell (CMD.EXE) command completions, and in the input line when `clink.colorize_input` is enabled.
 <a name="color_doskey"/>`color.doskey` | `bright cyan` | Used when Clink displays doskey alias completions, and in the input line when `clink.colorize_input` is enabled.
 `color.filtered`             | `bold`  | The default color for filtered completions (see <a href="#filteringthematchdisplay">Filtering the Match Display</a>).